Tanmay-Bhatnagar-03/Whitelist-Dapp/README.md

 # Whitelist-Dapp

-This project creates a website(dapp) where users can be whitelisted for an NFT collection named `Crypto Devs`.<br />
+This project creates a website(dapp) where users can be whitelisted for an NFT collection named `Brahmaputra NFTs`.<br />

 The project can be viewed on:
 https://whitelist-dapp-self-one.vercel.app/